ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

 ## Installing the derailleurs and complete the wiring

-<mark>Heads Up:</mark> For the Di2 wire connection of the two shifters it´s crucial to use the lower satellite ports of the shifters!
+<blockquote><mark>Heads Up:</mark> For the Di2 wire connection of the two shifters it´s crucial to use the lower satellite ports of the shifters!
 The connection from one shifter to the junction in the down tube (in my case it´s the right shifter) must go through the upper port of the shifter.
-If you do not follow this wiring model your shifter firmware updates and the triggering of the derailleurs through the shifters will not function properly!
+If you do not follow this wiring model your shifter firmware updates and the triggering of the derailleurs through the shifters will not function properly!</blockquote>

 ## Entire list of tools in order of use